Qhero/HeadFirstDesignPatterns/README.md

 All code are writed in C# instead of Java :)

-Other links for the book are available on the book page at wickedlysmart.com.
+Other links for the book are available on the book page at <a href="http://www.wickedlysmart.com/head-first-design-patterns/">wickedlysmart.com.</a>